rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-ros-pubsub/docker-runtime.md

 Ensure that you select the **Use docker compose as default runtime** checkbox while adding the device.

+## Creating the build
+To create the build, follow below steps :

+1. On the left navigation bar, click **BUILDS**
+2. Click on **ADD NEW BUILD**
+3. In the Build Name box, enter a name for the build say `dockerPSBuild`
+4. In the Git repository box, enter the url address : `https://github.com/rapyuta/io_tutorials` and select **Build Recipe** as Catkin.
+5. Go to the next step and click on next, the build will be created.
+6. Again click on **ADD NEW BUILD** to create another build
+7. In the Build Name box, enter a name for the build say `dockerPSBuildl`
+8. In the Git repository box, enter the url address : `https://github.com/rapyuta/io_tutorials` and select Build Recipe as Catkin.
+9. Go to next step, select arm32v7 as **Architecture** and ensure that the **ROS Version** is Kinetic.

+The build takes about two to five minutes to build the source code in the *io_tutorials* repository into a running docker container.
+You may analyze the corresponding
+[build logs](/developer-guide/tooling-automation/logging/build-logs/), which help debug failing builds.

 ## Creating the package
 To create the _Docker publisher subscriber_ package using the [console](https://console.rapyuta.io), follow the steps: